 The majority of co-founders share several key characteristics.
 Even if you find a great co-founder with all of these traits, it doesn’t guarantee success, however, the chances of failing will be reduced.

 When looking for a co-founder, you need to find an individual that shares the same goals and aspirations as you to align your vision together.

 Shared Core Values & Principles

 Personality is ingrained in people through life experiences.
 You and your business partner must share the same principles.
-If your views conflict on major principles, it will impact your ability to collaborate and grow the startup together.
+If your views conflict with major principles, it will impact your ability to collaborate and grow the startup together.

-A startup requires lots of time, money, and effort- it's a huge investment.
-Having a startup co-founder who can carry your responsibilities and tasks with integrity is vital for your business to be a success.
+A startup requires lots of time, money, and effort- it’s a huge investment.
+Having a startup co-founder who can carry out your responsibilities and tasks with integrity is vital for your business to be a success.

 When times get tough, passion is the only thing that will keep you going.
 It’s important to find a co-founder that feels just as passionate about the business as you do.
 If a founding member is only in the business for money it will be impossible to overcome the obstacles when times get rocky.